AkhilaRakesh/githubdemo/README.md

-this is my first repository just tolearn git
+this is my first repository just to learn git . am done.